deewhyweb/knative-eventing/README.md

       name: event-display-nodejs
 ```

-Every two minutes the eventinghello-cronjob-source cron source will create an event which it will emit to the sink, in this case event-display-nodejs.
+Every two minutes the eventinghello-Ping-source ping source will create an event which it will emit to the sink, in this case event-display-nodejs.
 To deploy this event source, run:

 `oc apply -f ./deploy/eventinghello-source.yaml`